 \subsection{Choice of baseline category}

-In this section, we use cross-validation to show that the choice of baseline category makes difference for baseline-category po models.
+In this section, we use cross-validation to show that the choice of baseline category makes a difference for baseline-category po models.

-Table~\ref{tab:basepocv_data} provides a simulated data from a baseline-category po model with the fourth category as the true baseline category.
+Table~\ref{tab:basepocv_data} provides simulated data from a baseline-category po model, with the fourth category as the true baseline category.
 The parameters used for simulating the data are $\boldsymbol{\theta}=(\beta_1,\beta_2,\beta_3,\zeta)^T=(-0.8,-0.3,-1.0,0.5)^T$.
 There are $n=400$ observations in total.
-We randomly split the observations into two parts, $267$ of them as training data and $133$ of them as testing data.
-We repeat the random partition for $100$ times.
-For each random partition and each order $\sigma\in {\mathcal P}$, (1) we use the training data to fit the baseline-category po model with order $\sigma$ (similar as in Section~\ref{sec:simulation_trauma}) and denote the fitted model as Model~$\sigma$; (2) for each $\sigma$, we predict the labels of the responses of the testing data using Model~$\sigma$ and use the cross-entropy loss (see, for example, \cite{hastie2009elements}) to measure the prediction errors.
-By this way, we have $100$ prediction errors (cross-entropy loss) for each $\sigma$.
-For any two orders, we can run a one-sided paired $t$-test to check if one order's prediction error is significantly lower than the other one (similar as in Section~\ref{sec:order_x_i}).
+We randomly split the observations into two parts, $267$ as training data and $133$ as testing data.
+We repeat the random partition $100$ times.
+For each random partition and each order $\sigma\in {\mathcal P}$, (1) we use the training data to fit the baseline-category po model with order $\sigma$ (similarly to Section~\ref{sec:simulation_trauma}), and denote the fitted model as Model~$\sigma$; (2) we predict the labels of the responses of the testing data using Model~$\sigma$, and use the cross-entropy loss (e.g., see \cite{hastie2009elements}) to measure the prediction errors.
+In this way, we have $100$ prediction errors (cross-entropy loss) for each $\sigma$.
+For any two orders, we can run a one-sided paired $t$-test to check whether one order's prediction error is significantly lower than that of the other (similarly to Section~\ref{sec:order_x_i}).

-We conclude from this cross-validation study that (i) all orders that share the same baseline category have exactly the same cross-entropy loss, which indicates that they are indistinguishable in terms of prediction errors and also matches the results of Theorem~\ref{thm:baseline_ppo}; (ii) supported by the pairwise $t$-tests, the orders with the true baseline ($J=4$) have significantly smaller cross-entropy losses than the other orders with $p$-values $5.69 \times 10^{-42}, 9.54 \times 10^{-47}, 8.99 \times 10^{-51}$, respectively, which indicate that the correct choice of baseline category matters in practice.
+We conclude the following from this cross-validation study: (i) all orders that share the same baseline category have the same cross-entropy loss, indicating that they are indistinguishable in terms of their prediction errors, and supporting the results of Theorem~\ref{thm:baseline_ppo}; (ii) supported by the pairwise $t$-tests, the orders with the true baseline ($J=4$) have significantly smaller cross-entropy losses than the other orders, with $p$-values $5.69 \times 10^{-42}, 9.54 \times 10^{-47}$, and $8.99 \times 10^{-51}$, respectively, showing that the correct choice of baseline category matters in practice.